MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Sessel armchair
 Es gibt - there is
 + ?
-Hat das Zimmer einen Fernseher oder nicht - why use hat in this sentencef
+Hat das Zimmer einen Fernseher oder nicht - why use hat in this sentence

+Rezeption - reception
+Banane - Banana